cwpearson/website2/posts/20250127-some-bugs/index.md

 ### January 25, 2025

 When I logged into a bank online, they called me to deliver a one-time code, and the call was just 8 seconds of silence.
+Then I received three automated calls with the same code in the following minutes.

 ### January 25.
 2025

-When I logged into a financial broker on my iPhone, the app immediately crashed
+When I logged into a financial broker on my iPhone, the app immediately crashed.

 ### January 24 2025